msunji/fe-mentor-sunnyside/README.md

 ## Overview

+To give myself a bit of a challenge, I built this React app from scratch.
+I used Parcel instead of webpack, though I think it could be cool to either redo this project with Vite or webpack.
+I ran into a couple of issues with deployment, but it all came down to some issues in my Parcel config and the wrong plugin for static files.
+I eventually sorted out these issues and was able to deploy it without too many issues.

-This took a bit longer than I'd like to admit.
-I didn't bootstrap this with CRA, and opted to make this from scratch with Parcel instead of Webpack.
-Not to mention, I probably focussed a bit longer on the aspect-ratio/row-col sizing for some of the grid cells.
-Overall, I did learn more about the `aspect-ratio` property, which I hadn't really used before in the past.
+While getting the styling sorted, I got to learn more about the `aspect-ratio` property, which I hadn't really used before in the past.
 It works fine, but has no IE support.
 There are of course, a couple of hacks I learned in the process of making this site that achieve similar effects but require more markup (like for the padding hack, for instance).

-On a somewhat different note, I also ran into a number of issues while deploying this site, but managed to sort it out in the end.
-It was a combination of using the wrong plugin for static files and a couple of issues in my `package.json` config for Parcel.

 ## Built with